PedroCristo/README-TEST/README.md

 ![Sign up](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_signup.jpg)

-* When users signup to the website they will see a message at the top of the page saying "Successfully signed in as (username)".<br>
+* When users sign up to the website they will see a message at the top of the page saying "Successfully signed in as (username)".<br>

 ### Login